sunfishcode/origin-studio/README.md

 Other alternative implementations of std include [steed], [tiny-std] and [veneer].

-[mustang] and [eyra] are crates that use origin to build a libc implementation that can slide underneath existing std builds, rather than having their own std implementations.
+[Mustang] and [Eyra] are crates that use origin to build a libc implementation that can slide underneath existing std builds, rather than having their own std implementations.